rluba/stubborn/readme.md

 }
 ```

-Stubborn will recursively enumerate all files ending in `.spec.jai` inside the folder you pass to `run_tests`, compile them, find all methods annotated with `@Test` and run them.
+Stubborn will recursively enumerate all files ending in `.spec.jai` inside the folder you pass to `build_tests`, compile them, find all methods annotated with `@Test` and run them.

 Tests will be run in the lexicographical order of their file names and in the order they’re define inside each file.

 The first failing assertion stops compilation.

+You can also compile the tests into a binary instead of running them at compile time by passing `run = false` to `build_tests`.
+(Useful for stepping through your tests with a debugger.)

 # Matchers